Transaction Life Cycle

 Local Execution on a Full Node

-Before sending back an effects certificate, a full node might execute the transaction locally if the request asks it to.
+Before sending back an effects certificateA certificate is the mechanism proving a transaction was approved or certified.
+Validators vote on transactions, and aggregators collect a Byzantine-resistant majority of these votes into a certificate and broadcasts it to all IOTA validators, thereby ensuring finality., a full node might execute the transaction locally if the request asks it to.
 This is more important for high-frequency applications like gaming but can add unnecessary delay for simple transactions like buying coffee.
 The WaitForLocalExecution

 parameter requests this local execution, while you can use the WaitForEffects